-After a tax lien is placed on a property, the local government issues a tax lien certificate that details the amount owed.
-These certificates are then auctioned off to investors.
-The amount that a tax lien might sell for depends on the specifics of the property.
+After a tax lien is placed on a property, the local government issues a tax lien certificate that details how much the property owner owes.
+If the taxes remain unpaid, the certificate can be auctioned off to investors.
+What an investor pays for a tax lien will vary depending on the specifics of the property.

 Tax Liens Vs. Mortgage Liens

-It’s important to clarify that tax liens are different from mortgage liens.
-A mortgage lien gives your lender a claim to your property until you pay back your mortgage loan.
-A tax lien, on the other hand, gives the government or owner of the tax lien certificate claim to the property.
+While tax liens and mortgage liens are both claims against a property, they aren’t the same things.
+A lender places a mortgage lien on your property until you pay back your mortgage loan.
+A tax lien comes from a homeowner’s failure to pay property taxes, giving the government or owner of the tax lien certificate a legal claim to the property.

-Wondering how to invest in tax liens?
-Tax lien investing is quite different from the traditional stock market or bond investing, so it’s important to understand what you’re getting yourself into.
-Here’s how the process of tax lien investing works.
+Tax lien investing is distinct from stock market or bond investing, so it’s important to understand what you’re getting yourself into.

 1. The Local Municipality Creates A Tax Lien Certificate

-Local governments charge property taxes to help fund government programs and services.
-If a homeowner fails to pay their property tax bill, the local government places a lien and creates a tax lien certificate.
-This certificate includes information such as the amount of tax due, as well as any interest or penalties.
+Local governments charge property taxes to fund government programs and services.
+If a homeowner fails to pay their property tax bill, the local government places a lien on the property and creates a tax lien certificate.
+The certificate includes the amount of tax owed, interest and any penalties.

-If the property owner still doesn’t pay their tax bill (with interest), then the government has the right to foreclose on the home.
+If the property owner can’t repay their tax bill, including interest and penalties, the government has the right to foreclose on the home or put the tax lien certificate up for auction.

 2. The Tax Lien Certificate Is Put Up For Auction